LogLInk1K/LogLInk1K/README.md

 ## Hello,World.

 - I've been a script kiddie since I was eleven.
-- And I still am, unchanged.
+- And I still am, just like back then.
+- Do you enjoy coding right now?